 McKendree offers a wide variety of co-curricular opportunities, including music, band, athletic teams, debate teams, honor societies, student research opportunities and academic programs that have resulted in a spirited university environment.
-In November 2006 the university dedicated the Russel E. and Fern M. Hettenhausen Center for the Arts.
-The "Hett", as the center is known, is home to the music and theater departments.
+The Russel E. and Fern M. Hettenhausen Center for the Arts known as the "Hett" is home to the music and theatre departments.
 It offers the campus community a state-of-the-art facility in which to enjoy a wide variety of performances and special events.
 McKendree opened "1828," a restaurant/café to serve commuter students, evening students, and the campus community.
 In 2011 two new residence halls were constructed to better serve a growing residential student population.